 Fluorinated greenhouse gases

-- The three groups of F-gases are hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6)
+- The three groups of F-gases are hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).
+HFCs are by far the most relevant F-gases from a climate perspective

 - F-gases account for 2% of the EU's overall greenhouse gas emissions, but F-gas emissions have risen by 60% since 1990 – in contrast to all other greenhouse gases, which have been reduced

-- F-gases can remain in the atmosphere for thousands of years
+- Some F-gases, especially HFCs, are relatively short-lived; others, in particular PFCs and SF6, can remain in the atmosphere for thousands of years

 The European Union has therefore taken action to control F-gases as part of its policy to combat climate change.
-Legislation was passed in 2006, and in 2012 the European Commission made a proposal to strengthen this in order to cut F-gas emissions by two-thirds of today's levels by 2030.
+Legislation was first passed in 2006 and this is currently being strengthened in order to cut F-gas emissions by two-thirds by 2030.

 F-gases are used in several types of products and appliances, mainly as substitutes for ozone-depleting substances such as chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs) and halons which are being phased out under the Montreal Protocol and EU legislation.